 Community Support Services

-Community Support Services are available to qualified clients who require specialized support in mastering resources in the community that lead to independence.
+Community Support Services are available to qualified clients who require specialized support in mastering resources in the community that leads to independence.

-The most recent and growing form of service delivery is the “Behavioral Health Home”.
-The term can be confusing because it sounds like it might be a group home or some place where people live.
-However, in this context, the Behavioral Health Home is charged to provide some centralization of physical and mental health services.
+The most recent and growing form of service delivery is the “Behavioral Health Home.”
+The term can be confusing because it sounds like a group home or someplace where people live.
+However, in this context, the Behavioral Health Home is charged with centralizing physical and mental health services.

-In the Behavioral Health Home, a Plan of Care is proposed which picks up all concerns of physical and mental health.
+In the Behavioral Health Home, a Plan of Care is proposed, which picks up all physical and mental health concerns.
 They are carefully tracked with on-going weekly contacts with patients.
-All needs are addressed in the POC including housing, financial goals, employment, socialization, medical needs, mental health needs, and all other matters that are important to being a whole person who can live and thrive in the community.
+All needs are addressed in the POC, including housing, financial goals, employment, socialization, medical needs, mental health needs, and all other important matters to being a whole person who can live and thrive in the community.

 The constellation of community support services offered by the Behavioral Health Home is impressively broad.
 The Plan of Care, however, is unique to each patient.
 You have a loud say in what you want in the POC, and no service is delivered without your informed consent.
 The Behavioral Health Home operates in Bangor and Ellsworth.
 Please click the link on this tab to learn more.